The Keys of the Kingdom: Synopsis

 The third section (An Unsuccessful Curate) focuses on Father Chisholm's first two assignments and his struggles to do what he feels is right in the face of bureaucracy, tradition, and obstinance.
 At his second appointment, a local girl claims to have come across a previously dry well that had now burst forth anew with healing properties, accompanied by visions of the Blessed Virgin Mary, drawing comparisons to Saint Bernadette.
 Francis is shunned for doubting the girl's claims but is vindicated when it is discovered that she had lied.
 Francis's faith is rewarded when he finds a gravely ill boy who is cured by the spring water.

 In the fourth section (The China Incident) Father Chisholm takes a position at a mission in Pai-tan, China.
 When he arrives, the mission is in ruins and no converts are to be found.
 Much of this section deals with the superficial and detrimental aspects of the mission systems, which focus only on official numbers and not on improving spiritual lives.
 With supplies from Willie Tulloch (now a doctor himself) Father Chisholm opens a free clinic, gaining the support of the villagers.
-He saves the life of a wealthy local's son, who builds him a new mission and gives him land.
+He saves the life of a wealthy local's son, who gives him land and builds him a new mission.
 With the aid of an isolated Christian village nearby and three nuns sent to him, he starts a school and the mission flourishes.
 When a flood hits and destroys the mission, the lead nun, astonished by Chisholm's moral quality, seeks assistance from her brother, a rich German, to rebuild it.
 Then a plague hits Pai-tan.
 Willie Tulloch comes to help, and is among the last to perish from the disease.
 He learns that Nora's daughter Judy died in childbirth, and sends money for the care of her son, Andrew.
 The mission is caught in a battle between two warlords, and Father Chisholm is forced out of his pacifism.
 Decades later, the warlord he worked against kidnapped Chisholm, one of his mission workers, and two Methodist missionaries.
 They manage to escape, but one of the Methodist missionaries is killed.
 Chisholm soon returns to Scotland (in section five, The Return) and asks Bishop Anselm Mealey for an appointment in his home town, but Bishop Mealey refuses it and assigns Father Chisholm to another town.
 He finds and adopts Andrew.
 The story ends with section six (The End of the Beginning), in which Monsignor Sleeth is convinced of Chisholm's ideologies and recommends he not be removed from his position.